David B. Barkley

-David Bennes Barkley (also known as David B. Barkeley Cantu; March 31, 1899 – November 9, 1918) was posthumously awarded the Medal of Honor for his heroic actions during World War I in France.
-After successfully completing a scouting mission behind enemy lines he drowned while swimming back across the Meuse River near Pouilly-sur-Meuse.
+David Bennes Barkley (also known as David B. Barkeley Cantu; March 31, 1899 – November 9, 1918) was an American soldier who was posthumously awarded the Medal of Honor for his heroic actions during World War I in France.
+After successfully completing a scouting mission behind enemy lines, he drowned while swimming back across the Meuse River near Pouilly-sur-Meuse.

 Biography

-Barkley was born in Laredo, Webb County, Texas to Joseph S. Barkley and the former Antonia Cantu.
+Barkley was born in Laredo, Webb County, Texas, to Joseph S. Barkley and the former Antonia Cantu.
 Joseph was a career soldier, and the couple married in Starr County, TX while Joseph was stationed at Ft Ringgold, TX.
 Deployed to Puerto Rico shortly after David's birth, the family remained in Texas.
 David grew up with his Mexican-American mother and younger sister while his father remained in the Army.
 David first enlisted in the Texas National Guard, entering the U.S. Army in April 1917, shortly after the U.S. entered World War I. He enlisted under his legal name, though some claim he used his Anglo father's name only to avoid being segregated into a non-combat unit.

 Arriving in France with the 155th Infantry in August 1918, he was later assigned to Company A, 356th Infantry, 89th Division.
 Only days before the Armistice, he volunteered for a mission with Sergeant M. Waldo Hatler to swim across the Meuse River near Pouilly-sur-Meuse to get behind German lines and gather information about troop strength and deployments.
 They were able to gather the needed information; however, returning across the river, Barkley was "seized with cramps and drowned".
 (This is the exact wording from his citation, duplicated below.)
 Sergeant Hatler survived to bring the information back to their unit.

-Barkley was awarded the Medal of Honor for his actions, one of three Texans to be awarded the Medal of Honor during World War I. Additionally, France awarded him the Croix de Guerre, and Italy the Croce al Merito di Guerra.
+Barkley and Hatler were both awarded the Medal of Honor for their actions, one of three Texans to be awarded the Medal of Honor during World War I. Additionally, France awarded him the Croix de Guerre, and Italy the Croce al Merito di Guerra.

 Private Barkley lay in state at the Alamo, the second person to receive this honor.
 He was then buried at the San Antonio National Cemetery.